Capillary levelling of thin liquid films of power-law rheology: Introduction

 In this article we focus on the deceptively simple problem that is the levelling of a film due to surface tension, in which a perturbed uniform film tends to flatten out over time.
 In the Newtonian case, this phenomenon has been studied in the context of viscometry \cite{Benzaquen2013, Benzaquen2014, McGraw2011, McGraw2012}; by measuring the evolution of a perturbed film over time, the viscosity of the fluid may be determined.
 In these works, explicit similarity solutions are found that model the levelling process.
-This same application in the power-law fluid case has been studied to a lesser extent; \citet{Iyer1996} perform numerical calculations of the levelling problem with a Carreau fluid and compare to experimental results. \citet{Ahmed2015} perform a purely numerical study on power law fluids.
-The similarity solutions considered in the present study are also a case of nonlinear differential equations whose existence is established in \citet{Bernis1991}.
-However, the explicit computation of similarity solutions that govern levelling behaviour, and comparison with numerical solutions, has not previously been undertaken in for power-law rheology.
+This same application in the power-law fluid case has been studied to a lesser extent; \citet{Iyer1996} perform numerical calculations of the levelling problem with a Carreau fluid and compare to experimental results. \citet{Ahmed2015} perform a purely numerical study on power-law fluids.
+However, the explicit computation of similarity solutions that govern levelling behaviour, and comparison with numerical solutions, has not previously been undertaken for the power-law rheology.

 Suitably nondimensionalised, the equation for a thin film of thickness $h(x,t)$ and rheology \eqref{eq:powerLawRheology} evolving purely due to surface tension in one dimension is~\cite{Garg2017,King2001}: